XenitAB/xenitab.github.io/docs/xks/operator-guide/eks.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Xenit Kubernetes Framework supports both AKS and EKS, though AKS is our main platform.
+Xenit Kubernetes Framework supports both AKS and EKS.
 In this document we will describe how to setup XKF on EKS and how it differs from AKS.

 ## Differences